Relativistic EOM-CCSD for core-excited and core-ionized state energies based on the 4-component Dirac-Coulomb(-Gaunt) Hamiltonian: Conclusions

 \section{Conclusions}

 We have presented an implementation of the core-valence separation for the equation-of-motion coupled-cluster method in the \textsc{Dirac} program.
 This implementation, which is based on a flexible framework for defining projection operators, enables the calculation ionization and excitation energies for all 4-component based Hamiltonians available in \textsc{Dirac}, and consequently for non-relativistic Hamiltonians as well.
 We have applied our implementation to the calculation of core electron binding energies for halogen (CH$_3$I, X$^{-}$, and HX, X = Cl--At) and Xe species (Xe, XeF$_2$).
 For the latter, we also briefly explored the calculation of core excitations.
-With these systems, we have investigated the performance of different approximations to the original CVS approach, the basis set effects, and the performance of different classes of 2-component approximations, based on atomic or molecular mean-field treatments of relativity.
+With these systems, we have investigated the performance of different approximations to the original CVS approach, the basis set effects, and the performance of different classes of 2-component approximations.

 For highly symmetric species such as the lighter halides, for which we are able to exactly diagonalize the original similarity-transformed Hamiltonian, we show that the CVS energies closely match those from exact diagonalization at all edges.
 For the overall test set, our assessment of the different approximations indicates the one which more closely matches the performance of the original CVS scheme employs both frozen core and the removal of doubly excited determinants containing only core occupied spinors.
 Taken individually, these approximations yield sizeable overestimations and underestimations to the core ionization energies, respectively.